Fathima Ashraf

 Homepage

-I introduced a clear split after the hero — enterprise on the left, prosumers on the right — so each path could be read on its own terms without the page feeling like two different sites.
+Below the hero, the page splits — enterprise left, prosumers right.
+Each path reads cleanly on its own without the page feeling like two different products.

 Plugins page